from renewable sources

-Our current condensate return rates at all of our textile and hosiery facilities in Central America and the Caribbean Basin are close to 90%, and close to 70% at our Bangladesh integrated facility, which translates into substantial conservation of both energy and water.
+In 2018, our condensate return rates at our textile and hosiery facilities in Central America and the Caribbean Basin increased to 95%, and to 90% at our Bangladesh integrated facility, which translates into substantial conservation of both energy and water.

-As the largest contributor of renewable energy, the Company’s BioMass systems in Honduras and the Dominican Republic generate steam and thermal energy from burning agricultural and production waste within highly efficient boilers.
-These systems in combination with others allowed the Company to generate 43% of its total energy needs through renewable sources.
+As the largest contributor of renewable energy, the Company’s Biomass systems in Honduras and the Dominican Republic generate steam and thermal energy from burning agricultural and production waste within highly efficient boilers.
+These systems in combination with others allowed the Company to generate 40% of its total energy needs through renewable sources.

-Thermal energy generated within our BioMass systems largely serves to heat water for our dyeing and finishing processes as well as to create heat for our fabric dryers and power ancillary systems through the textile processes of our operations.
+Thermal energy generated within our Biomass systems largely serves to create steam for our dyeing and finishing processes as well as to create heat for our fabric dryers and power ancillary systems through the textile processes of our operations.
 We have introduced innovative technologies to capture the thermal energy from these processes and repurpose it into a variety of applications to reduce our overall energy requirements.

 One example of this is the integration of outbound effluent piping into the center of inbound water pipes.
-This allows us to capture thermal energy from our effluent and use it to start the process of heating the inbound water effectively for free.
+This allows us to transfer the thermal energy from our effluent and use it to start the process of heating the inbound water effectively for free.
 Hot water heat recovery systems such as this have been implemented at all of our textile facilities.
-This process allowed us to capture the thermal energy within our effluent and generate approximately 3,700,000 m3 of hot water energy within our waste water in 2017.
-This project contributed to the reduction of approximately 140,000 tons of steam no longer required to heat the volume of water previously listed which generated energy savings equivalent to taking 3,200 cars off the road for a year.
+This process allowed us to capture the thermal energy within our effluent and heat 5,100,000 m3 of water using only the energy within our waste water in 2018.
+This project contributed to the reduction of approximately 195,000 tons of steam no longer required to heat the volume of water previously listed which generated energy GHG emissions’ savings equivalent to taking 4,400 cars off the road for a year.

-To optimize our energy use, we have instaled absorbtion chillers that capture the thermal energy from within our steam to create cool water that now drives many of our facilities’ air conditioning systems.
-This system generated the energy savings equivalent of avoiding the use of 1 million gallons of fossil fuels in 2017.
+To optimize our energy use, we have installed absorption chillers that convert the thermal energy from within our steam to create cool water for many of our facilities’ air conditioning systems.
+This system generated the energy savings equivalent of avoiding the use of 2.9 million gallons of fossil fuels in 2018.